sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [CTTL2014] \C. Carlet, Deng Tang, Xiaohu Tang, and Qunying Liao: *New
             Construction of Differentially 4-Uniform Bijections*, Inscrypt,
             pp. 22-38, 2013.

 ..
-[CT1998] \F. Chung and P. Tetali, *Isoperimetric inequalities for
-            Cartesian products of graphs*, Combinatorics, Probability and Computing 7 (1998), no. 2, 141-148.

-..
 [Cu1984] \R. Curtis, The Steiner system `S(5,6,12)`, the Mathieu
             group `M_{12}`, and the kitten. *Computational group